-An openness toward sharing with the camera is the fundamental thing an actor can bring to my sessions.
+An openness toward sharing with the camera should be the primary objective for the subject.
 When actors give me what I need to work with in this area, I can produce a considerable volume of great shots in a short time.
 Strong eye contact plays a large role.

 I 'm a huge fan of both black and white and color but BW is currently out of fashion for use as acting headshots.
 Back in the days of film black-and-white was cheaper and easier for making adjustments, so that was the industry standard.
 Since digital has made it affordable to retouch color, the industry has switched over completely.
 I always shoot color - they can be converted to bw when preferred.